-Detailed understanding of current models, practices, and tools used by academic libraries for e- resources discovery, such as link resolving, federated searching, digital repositories, and digitization efforts;
+Detailed understanding of current models, practices, and tools used by academic libraries for the acquisition and management of e-resources;

 Demonstrated aptitude and experience with relevant information technology, such as integrated library systems, open-url resolver, Microsoft Office, Web 2.0 and social software (blogs, wikis, RSS), and instant messaging;

 Demonstrated problem solving, organizational and analytical skills, and an aptitude for detail- oriented work;

 Demonstrated ability to plan, initiate, and implement effective programs, projects, and services;

 Proven communication and interpersonal skills evidenced by the ability to work cooperatively and maintain effective working relationships with colleagues, faculty, students, and staff;

 Demonstrated ability to be flexible in a dynamic work environment;

 Proven ability to work both independently and collaboratively in a complex changing environment and complete tasks according to an established timeframe;

 Demonstrated ability to view issues from an institutional and library-wide perspective and to manage organizational change;

 Commitment to conduct research and scholarship consistent with a faculty appointment;